 - 6 cups all-purpose flour

 - In a large bowl, cream butter and sugar together until smooth.
 Add eggs, extracts, and salt, mix well.
 Add the flour gradually, stirring well.
 Cover or wrap dough and chill for at least an hour, but preferably overnight.

 - Preheat oven to 400°F.

 - Divide dough into quarters and work with one quarter at a time, keeping the other refrigerated.
 Roll out on floured surface to about a 1/4 thickness.
 Cut into shapes with your favorite cookie cutters.
 Transfer cut-outs to a cool cookie sheet lined with parchment paper or a silicone baking mat.

 - Bake 6 to 8 minutes, or until set but not browned.
 Cool and decorate with royal icing.

-- 3 oz pasteurized egg whites (I used All Whites)
+- 3 ounces pasteurized egg whites (I used All Whites brand)

 - 1 teaspoon vanilla

 - In a large bowl, beat together whites and vanilla.
 Gradually add powdered sugar, mixing well.
 Once all the sugar is incorporated, beat for two minutes on high or until smooth and glossy.
 Color using gel based food colorings.